ursatile/css4eng/211-backgrounds-colors-and-composition.md

 And finally... backdrop filter.
 You know that cool translucent effect you sometimes see on things like Windows Terminal?

 Yeah.
 We can totally do that.
+If you apply any of the CSS filter functions using the `backdrop-filter` property, they'll be applied to the background that appears behind the target element.

-{% example backdrop-filter.html elements="style,body" iframe_style="height: 20em;" %}
+{% example backdrop-filter.html elements="style" iframe_style="height: 24em;" %}